frederic-benoist/docker-prestashop-training/Readme.md

 To access the PrestaShop Training back office :
 -Navigate to http://www.presta-training.fb/admin-dev/
--Login : admin@presta-trainin.fb
+-Login : admin@presta-training.fb
--Password: academy
+-Password: training

 To view emails sent by the store (With MailHog)
 - Navigate to http://www.presta-training.fb:8025